 \subsubsection{Quantization}

-\footnote{The existence of theta functions is related to the geometric quantization of the real integrable system formed by a Calabi-Yau manifold with a SYZ fibration.
-We do NOT refer to this quantization story.
+\footnote{The existence of theta functions is related to the geometric quantization of the real integrable system formed by a Calabi-Yau manifold with an SYZ fibration.
+We do \emph{not} refer to this quantization story.
 In this paper, quantization always means deformation quantization of a holomorphic symplectic/Poisson variety.} The variety $\cX$ being a Poisson variety over $S$, it is natural to ask about its quantization, for example in the sense of deformation quantization.
 As $\cX$ and $S$ are affine, the deformation quantization problem takes its simplest form: to construct a structure of non-commutative $H^0(S, \cO_S)[\![\hbar]\!]$-algebra on $H^0(\cX, \cO_{\cX}) \otimes \C[\![\hbar]\!]$ whose commutator is given at the linear order in $\hbar$ by the Poisson bracket on $H^0(\cX, \cO_{\cX})$.
 There are general existence results, \cite{MR1855264}, \cite{MR2183259}, for deformation quantizations of smooth affine Poisson varieties.
 Some useful reference on deformation quantization of algebraic symplectic varieties is \cite{MR2119140}.
-In fact, on the smooth locus of $\cX \rightarrow S$, we have something relative symplectic of relative dimension two and then the existence of a deformation is easy because the obstruction space vanishes for dimension reasons.
-But they are no known general results which would guarantee a priori the existence of a deformation quantization of $\cX$ over $S$ because $\cX \rightarrow S$ is singular, e.g. over $s_0 \in S$ to start with.
-Specific examples of deformation quantization of such geometries usually involve some situation-specific representation theory or geometry, e.g.\ see \cite{MR2037756}, \cite{MR2329319}, \cite{MR2734346},\cite{MR3581328}.
+In fact, on its smooth locus, the map $\cX \rightarrow S$ is relatively symplectic of relative dimension two and then the existence of a deformation is easy because the obstruction space vanishes for dimension reasons.
+But there are no known general results which would guarantee a priori the existence of a deformation quantization of $\cX$ over $S$ because $\cX \rightarrow S$ is singular, for example. over $s_0 \in S$ to start with.
+Specific examples of deformation quantization of such geometries usually involve some situation-specific representation theory or geometry: see, for example, \cite{MR2037756}, \cite{MR2329319}, \cite{MR2734346},\cite{MR3581328}.

-\subsection{Main results.}
+\subsection{Main results}

 The main result of the present paper is a construction of a deformation quantization of $\cX \rightarrow S$.
-Our construction follows the lines of Gross-Hacking-Keel \cite{MR3415066} except that, rather than to use only genus zero log Gromov-Witten invariants, we use higher genus log Gromov-Witten invariants, the genus parameter playing the role of the quantization parameter $\hbar$ on the mirror side.
+Our construction follows the lines of Gross, Hacking and Keel \cite{MR3415066} except that, rather than using only genus-0 log Gromov--Witten invariants, we use higher-genus log Gromov--Witten invariants, the genus parameter playing the role of the quantization parameter $\hbar$ on the mirror side.